Canopy

 skill,tool,prompt,sub-agent, orbundle.
 A bundle is a coherent set of the others. - Capabilities required.
 Filesystem read/write paths, network access, shell commands, MCP servers.
 The harness uses these to decide what to prompt the user about at install time.

 - Dependencies.
-Other marketplace assets this one needs, with version ranges.
+Other packages this one needs, with version ranges.

 - Entry points.
 For skills, the markdown file; for tools, the executable or MCP server; for sub-agents, the prompt and tool list.